SteveManchado/JumpLime/README.md

   * It can **slide off ledges**, so precise landings are recommended.
 * **Objective** 🏆:
   * Keep climbing by landing on platforms.
-  * The game ends if you miss a platform and fall.

 ## **💻 Technologies Used**